arshiyavarada/Expense-Tracker/README.md

 # Ledger — Personal Expense Tracker

-> Assignment 1 · COMP[XXXX] · Dynamic Web Interface to a Database System
+> Assignment 1  · Dynamic Web Interface to a Database System

 A single-page application for tracking personal expenses.
 Users can log, categorise, edit, and analyse their spending across customisable time periods, all without a single page reload.